The Difference Between Makeup Removers and CleansersOctober 21, 2021

 The Difference Between Makeup Removers and Cleansers

-To get the best of both your makeup remover and your cleanser, we are firm believers in the double-cleanse method.
+While both makeup removers and cleansers are used to remove impurities, they are two different skincare steps that can be used in tandem with the double-cleanse method.
 This Korean beauty technique ensures all traces of dirt and makeup are effectively removed from the skin’s surface.
 To follow the technique, start by wiping away your makeup with either a liquid makeup remover or a makeup-removing towelette.
-Then, follow-up with your favorite cleanser — be it foam, cream or gel — to ensure all traces of impurities are whisked away.
+Then, follow up with your favorite cleanser, be it foam, cream or gel.

 Our Favorite Makeup Removers

-If you prefer cleansing your skin and removing your makeup at the same time, a micellar water might just be your ideal match.
 Garnier’s all-in-one waterproof cleanser removes makeup — even waterproof mascara — as well as cleanses and soothes the skin.
 No need for rinsing or harsh rubbing.
-Just a few gentle strokes with a cotton pad will do the trick.
+Just a few gentle strokes with a cotton pad or reusable cotton round (like the Garnier SkinActive Micellar Cleansing Eco Pads) will do the trick.

-Suitable for all skin types, the L’Oréal Paris Micellar Cleansing Water gently dissolves traces of eye makeup, long-wearing foundations, and waterproof mascaras.
+Suitable for all skin types, this micellar cleansing water gently dissolves traces of eye makeup, long-wearing foundations and waterproof mascaras.
 The result?
 A luxuriously soft, fresh sensation with no greasy residue.

 Our Favorite Cleansers

 Struggling with acne?
-Opt for a cleanser formulated with salicylic acid, like Kiehl’s Blue Herbal Acne Cleanser Treatment.
-This high-foaming cleanser helps clear acne blemishes, blackheads, and whiteheads and helps prevent new ones from forming.
+Opt for a cleanser formulated with salicylic acid, like this one.
+This foaming cleanser helps clear acne blemishes, blackheads and whiteheads and helps prevent new ones from forming.